Fleshwounded/experience-tracker/README.md

 `runhaskell exp.hs <optional path to an experiences file>`

+If you don’t specify a path to an experiences file, then it will look for a file called `exp.txt` in the following locations:

+* The current directory
+* The root directory (Linux)
+* The home directory (platform-agnostic)

-It should run on any platform, but you will need to have <a href="https://www.haskell.org/ghc/">GHC</a> installed, because this is coded in Haskell.
+`exp.hs` should run on any major OS, but it is coded in Haskell so you will need to install <a href="https://www.haskell.org/ghc/">GHC</a> in order to run it using `runhaskell`.